 If you plan to use a lightweight theme or build a simple website, you could enjoy fast loading times while also paying some of the lowest hosting fees around.
 Even if you use a heavyweight theme or build a more complicated website, your site should still load reasonably fast with DreamHost.

 That being said, SiteGround did perform better than DreamHost in our load time and load handling tests.

 However, the SiteGround shared plans are more expensive than those from DreamHost.
-Your money does get you better performance as well as some extra features, such as an in-house caching and optimization WordPress plugin, a website staging tool, and email ticket support.
-Thanks to SiteGround now using the Google Cloud platform for part of their infrastructure, you get more data center locations to choose from as well.
+Your money does get you better performance and some extra features, such as an in-house WordPress caching and optimization plugin, a website staging tool and email ticket support.
+Because SiteGround now use the Google Cloud platform for part of their infrastructure, you get more data center locations to choose from as well.

-If you’re not put off by the price of the SiteGround shared plans, you will get more for your money, both in terms of features and performance.
-But if you’d rather pay less, DreamHost are a great compromise, and it’s unlikely you’ll be disappointed.
+If you’re not put off by the price of the SiteGround shared plans, you’ll get more for your money both in terms of features and performance, but, if you’d rather pay less, DreamHost are a great compromise, and it’s unlikely you’ll be disappointed.
 Their 100% uptime guarantee and 97-day money-back refund policy inspire confidence, too.